 By the 1900s Europeans had introduced other rat species, ferrets, weasels, stoats, cats, pigs and dogs, which further depleted New Zealand's birds and other animals.
 European settlement and the drive for pasture saw the forest cover reduce from an original 70 per cent to just 25 per cent which also reduced native bird numbers.

 Now, research and management programs aid the recovery of species struggling for survival such as the kakapo, kiwi, kokako and tuatara.
-Time magazine once described New Zealand as "the ultimate storehouse for discontinued zoological models", and Professor Sir David Bellamy (acclaimed British academic, botanist and TV personality) produced a television documentary about New Zealand called "Moa's Ark – Invaders of the Last Ark".
+Time magazine once described New Zealand as "the ultimate storehouse for discontinued zoological models", and Professor Sir David Bellamy (acclaimed British academic, botanist and TV personality) produced a television documentary series about New Zealand called "Moa's Ark".

 Kiwis have always enjoyed their food and it is not only the hearty meal in which they now excel.
 There are many fine dining restaurants to compliment bistros, cafes, bakeries and a coffee culture